 The San Francisco Bay Area since the 1800s has drawn people from around the world seeking fortune, education, innovation, natural beauty and a near-perfect climate - and sometimes all of the above.
-Through cycles of boom and bust, the Bay Area has grown to be the fourth largest metropolitan region in the United States today, with over 7.6 million people residing in the ninecounty, 7,000 square-mile area.
-In recent years, the Bay Area economy has experienced record employment levels during a technology boom rivaling the "dot-com" era of the late 1990s.
+Through cycles of boom and bust, the Bay Area has grown to be the fourth largest metropolitan region in the United States today, with over 7.7 million people residing in the ninecounty, 7,000 square-mile area.
+In recent years, the Bay Area economy has experienced record employment levels during a tech expansion surpassing the "dot-com" era of the late 1990s.

-Biking and walking are popular methods of transportation for the residents of San Francisco.
+Biking and walking are popular methods of transportation for San Francisco residents.
 Credit: Noah Berger